 Term of Office

-The nomination period begins when the returning officer publishes and posts the call for nominations (usually no later than the early part of September).
-Nominations may be filed any time during regular office hours from the time the call for nominations is posted until the deadline of 4:00 p.m. on Nomination Day, which is usually the middle to end of September.
-If a further call for nominations is required as a result of insufficient candidates, the notice will indicate the deadline date for that.
+The nomination period begins when the Returning Officer publishes and posts the Call for Nominations (usually no later than the early part of September).
+Nominations may be filed any time during regular office hours from the time the call for nominations is posted until the deadline of 4:00 p.m. on Nomination Day, which is usually the end of September.

 Candidates for rural municipal council are eligible for nomination if they are: